-8th - 12th Grade
+8th - 12th GRADE

 All meal purchases are to be prepaid before meal service begins.
+No student will be denied a reimbursable meal, even with outstanding meal charge debt.

 Ala carte items are not part of the USDA program and are not allowed to be charged if a student has a negative balance.